-- 2. Duties - a.
-The BOG elects the President-elect of the Bar.
+- a.
+The BOG elects the President-elect of the Bar. - b.

-- b.
 The BOG selects the Bar's Executive Director and annually reviews the Executive Director's performance. - c.
 Regardless of the method by which any person is selected to serve on the BOG, each Governor will act in the best interest of all members of the Bar and the public.
-Each Governor is primarily obligated to ensure that the Bar fulfills the mandate set forth in General Rule 12.1, carries out the mission of the Bar, and operates in accordance with the Bar's Guiding Principles. - Each Governor is expected to engage with members about BOG actions and issues, and to convey member viewpoints to the Board.
-In representing a Congressional District, a Governor will at a minimum: (1) bring to the BOG the perspective, values and circumstances of her or his district to be applied in the best interests of all members, the public and the Bar; and (2) bring information to the members in the district that promotes appreciation of actions and issues affecting the membership as a whole, the public and the organization. - e.
+Each Governor is primarily obligated to ensure that the Bar fulfills the mandate set forth in General Rule 12.1, carries out the mission of the Bar, and operates in accordance with the Bar's Guiding Principles. - d.
+Each Governor is expected to engage with members about BOG actions and issues, and to convey member viewpoints to the Board.
+In representing a Congressional District, a Governor will at a minimum: (1) bring to the BOG the perspective, values and circumstances of her or his district to be applied in the best interests of all members, the public and the Bar; and (2) bring information to the members in the district that promotes appreciation of actions and issues affecting the membership as a whole, the public and the organization.

+- e.
 Each Governor appointed to serve as a BOG liaison to a committee, task force, council, section, board, or other entity has the responsibility to fulfill those liaison duties on behalf of the BOG.
 Governors appointed to serve as BOG liaisons are not voting members of those entities.
 BOG liaisons must not be excluded but will not participate in those entities' executive sessions or confidential deliberations except when requested to do so as a resource. - f.
 Meetings of the BOG will be held as provided in these Bylaws.
-Each Governor must attend all board meetings except in cases of emergency or compelling circumstance that prevents participation. - 3.
-Term vote.
-The vote will be by secret written ballot.
-Good cause for removal includes, without limitation, incapacity to serve, serious or repeated failures to meet the duties outlined in these Bylaws, or conduct or activities that bring discredit to the Bar.
+Each Governor must attend all board meetings except in cases of emergency or compelling circumstance that prevents participation.